What’s happening at Open Doors?

 A suicide prevention trial in the North Brisbane and Moreton Bay Region led by local community organisations will provide free psychological and case management services for the young LGBTIQAP+ community.
 The Centre for Human Potential is the lead agency for the activity, which is supported by Brisbane North PHN as a lead site for the National Suicide Prevention Trial.
 The Centre for Human Potential employed a psychologist to provide one-on-one support to young LGBTIQAP+ people at Open Doors Youth Service.

 As part of the trial, psychologists and case managers will provide face-to-face, phone or online support to people facing a suicide crisis or who are experiencing the loss of a person to suicide.
 Anonymous data from those who agree participate in services delivered under the trial will be used to help improve suicide prevention services in the region.
-Aboriginal and Torres Strait Islander LGBTIQ+ Brotherboy and Sistergirl participants can also access trauma-informed psychological support under the trial, including cultural healing retreats.
+Aboriginal and Torres Strait Islander LGBTIQAP+ Sistergirl and Brotherboy participants can also access trauma-informed psychological support under the trial, including cultural healing retreats.

 Appointments can be made by calling the Centre for Human Potential on 07 3211 1117 or by calling Open Doors Youth Service on 07 3257 7660